PranY/Passion-Projects/README.md

-# FastAI_projects
+# Passion Projects
-This repository will contain the notebooks/code for the projects from the fast.ai forum
+This repository will contain the notebooks/code around the experiments and research